 What we say:

-The caves at Vieng Xai are a well-preserved and fascinating history lesson of the war in Laos (and Vietnam).
-Ten large caves and many more minor caves were used during the war to hide production, materials and people, with one of the largest caves housing
+Vieng Xai's caves are a well-preserved and fascinating history lesson of the war in Laos.
+Ten large caves and many more minor caves were used during the war to hide production, materials and people, with one of the largest housing up to 2,000 soldiers.

 The communist forces hid a great deal of their war effort in the caves surrounding Vieng Xai.
 There were caves for living quarters, markets, printing presses, hospitals and government bureaucracies.
 They are well preserved and little work has been done since they received heavy usage during the war years of 1964-1975.